run-ai/docs/docs/admin/runai-setup/config/node-roles.md

 runai-adm set node-role --cpu-worker <node-name>
 ```

-Nodes not marked as GPU worker or CPU worker will not run Run:AI at all.
+Nodes not marked as GPU worker or CPU worker will not run Run:ai at all.

 To set __all__ workers not running runai-system as GPU workers run: